SACD

 Aura Sound

-The consumer division of the company (ie the products that they will sell to end users) has a range of NRT long throw subwoofer units and a range of small high quality full range speakers with neodymium magnets and aluminium cones along with a 18" monster very low frequency woofer derived from their subwoofer designs (it's actually somewhere between a a subwoofer and a bass woofer, it's frequency range is 20 to 200 Hz).
+The consumer division of the company (ie the products that they will sell to end users) has a range of NRT long throw subwoofer units and a range of small high quality full range speakers with neodymium magnets and aluminum cones along with a 18" monster very low frequency woofer derived from their subwoofer designs (it's actually somewhere between a a subwoofer and a bass woofer, it's frequency range is 20 to 200 Hz).
 The OEM division of the company in addition makes a large range of mostly low power/low end full range speakers intended for integration into TV's etc.

 Aurum Cantus